Instructions for getting around our zoo

 At the bottom of the hill, veer to the right and then down a short but steep hill to the penguins underwater viewing area.
 Wheelchair users should turn back up the hill and then take a right to the penguin’s pebble beach viewing area.
 There is also steps access linking these two viewing areas.

-Directly opposite the penguin’s main viewing area are the prairie dogs.
 Continue up the hill to the left of the penguin main viewing area.
-This is a long hill that is steep in some paces.
+This is a long hill that is steep in some places.
 It passes several species on your left and right including chimpanzee, red panda, Scottish wildcat and gorillas.

 About halfway up the hill on the left is the gorilla house, accessed through an automatic sliding door.
 It’s around 125 metres from the penguins to the gorilla house.
 Follow the one-way system and exit through an automatic sliding door.